-Family-Based Treatment for Eating Disorders is a highly practical, evidence-based outpatient approach that recognizes parents as the best resource for their child’s recovery, and uses a team model that includes the therapist, the family physician, family members, and other partners to achieve success.
+Family-Based Treatment for Eating Disorders, also known as FBT, is a highly practical, evidence-based outpatient approach that recognizes parents as the best resource for their child’s recovery, and uses a team model that includes the therapist, the family physician, family members and other partners to achieve success.

 The FBT approach is ideal for children who have been struggling with an eating disorder for less than three years, and who do not require hospitalization.

-Clinical FBT staff are trained in the model at the University of Chicago.
+Clinical FBT staff are trained in the model used at University of Chicago.

 FBT consists of three distinct phases:

 Parents, with the support of the therapist, assume control by providing the type and amount of food needed to restore their child’s health.
 When the child’s physical health has been restored, the family can move on to Phase II.

 Phase II – Returning Control Over Eating Back to the Child